La Máscara: Los Ingobernables (2014–2017)

+New Japan Pro-Wrestling (2011–2013)

+On January 22, 2011, La Máscara made his Japanese debut, taking part in the Fantastica Mania 2011 weekend, co-promoted by CMLL and New Japan Pro-Wrestling (NJPW) in Tokyo.
+During the first night, he teamed with Tiger Mask in a loss to Dragón Rojo Jr. and Tomohiro Ishii.
+The following night, he, Máscara Dorada and La Sombra successfully defended the CMLL World Trios Championship against La Ola Amarilla (Okumura, Tetsuya Naito and Yujiro Takahashi).

+On January 18, 2013, La Máscara returned to Japan to take part in the three-day Fantastica Mania 2013 event.
+During the first night, he teamed with Dorada and Máximo in a six-man tag team match, where they lost to Taichi, Taka Michinoku and Volador Jr. During the second night, he, Hiroshi Tanahashi and Rush lost to Kazuchika Okada, Rey Escorpión and Volador Jr. During the third and final night, La Máscara successfully defended the Mexican National Light Heavyweight Championship against Volador Jr. On April 7, at Invasion Attack, he and Valiente unsuccessfully challenged El Terrible and Tama Tonga for the CMLL World Tag Team Championship.

 The Crash (2017–2018)

-On May 30, 2017, La Máscara and Máximo made a surprise appearance at The Crash Lucha Libre, confronting members of the La Rebelión stable.
+On May 30, 2017, La Máscara and Máximo made a surprise appearance for The Crash Lucha Libre, confronting members of the La Rebelión stable.
 The cousins were originally announced as being booked to wrestle against L.A.
 Park and Dr. Wagner Jr. in the main event of a Lucha Libre Boom! show, but it was later announced that the match had been changed to L.A.
-Park vs. Dr. Wagner Jr. as Lucha Libre AAA Worldwide (AAA) did not want wrestlers under contract with AAA (Wagner) to work with La Máscara and Máximo at the moment.
-In September, Rush and Pierroth arrived in The Crash, reuniting with La Máscara and kick starting a rivalry between Los Ingobernables and La Rebelión.
+Park vs. Dr. Wagner Jr., as Lucha Libre AAA Worldwide (AAA) did not want wrestlers under contract with AAA (Wagner) to work with La Máscara and Máximo at the moment.
+In September, Rush and Pierroth arrived in The Crash, reuniting with La Máscara and starting a rivalry between Los Ingobernables and La Rebelión.

-Lucha Libre AAA Worldwide (2018)
+Lucha Libre AAA Worldwide (2018–2019)

 On January 26, La Máscara along with Máximo made their debut in Guerra de Titanes to help his brother Psycho Clown and thus forming his team called, Los Mosqueteros del Diablo ("The Musketeers of the Devil").

-On May 4, La Mascara announced his departure from the AAA and declared himself independent.
+On May 4, 2019, La Mascara announced his departure from the AAA and declared himself independent.